Support Us Button Widget

 Go leaf peeping around Salem Lake

 Surrounded by trees, the area is perfect for spotting the tell-tale signs of fall.
-Bundle up for a walk on the seven-mile trail surrounding the lake, then pack a picnic to enjoy a meal outdoors.
+Bundle up for a walk on the 7-mile trail surrounding the lake, then pack a picnic to enjoy a meal outdoors.

 Find your next favorite read at The Bookhouse